Op-Ed: Building green towing capacity

 Op-Ed: Building green towing capacityWritten by Heather Ervin

-By Gareth Prowse, Head of Decarbonisation, Svitzer
+By Gareth Prowse, head of decarbonisation, Svitzer

 The maritime industry is progressing in its journey toward decarbonization, driven by tightening environmental regulations and rising expectations for sustainable practices.
 This shift, extending to the port and towage sectors, presents both challenges and opportunities, and Gareth Prowse, head of decarbonization at Svitzer—a global leader in towage with nearly 190 years of expertise—unpacks the innovative solutions the company is deploying to deliver safer and more sustainable marine services for clients while maintaining reliability and efficiency.